elopio/docs/source/includes/_apiOverview.md

   // ipc addresses can also be specified as:
   // ipcAddresses: [ ... ]
 };
-var augurNode = "ws://127.0.0.1:9001"; // local websocket address for Augur Node
+// To connect to a hosted Augur Node instead of a local Augur Node, substitute its websocket address below. var augurNode = "ws://127.0.0.1:9001"; // local websocket address for an Augur Node

 // Attempt to connect to a local Ethereum node
-// If that fails, fall back to our hosted node augur.connect({ ethereumNode, augurNode }, function (vitals) { /* ... */ });
+// If that fails, fall back to the hosted Ethereum node augur.connect({ ethereumNode, augurNode }, function (vitals) { /* ... */ });
 // example vitals object:
 vitals = {